developer-onizuka/What_is_AzureAD/README.md

 - Step3: Create IAM policy which can access the services you want to use.
 - Step4: Attach the IAM policy to the IAM user.

 For example, if you create a policy called "MyS3FullAccess" that grants all operations to S3 (of the AWS storage service) and attach it to the IAM user Bob, Bob will do everything to S3.
+But this might not be secure because IAM user's access key and secret will be used in the EC2 instances.
+The secret of IAM user account might be used as minings.

+IAM role is a good solution for it.
+When you want to create the EC2 instance which sends Emails with AWS SES, then
+- Create the IAM role (role type should be "Amazon EC2 role")
+- Attach the access grant of "AmazonSESFullAccess" to it.
+- Attach the role to the EC2 instance you created.
+But note that it is not possible to attach it to existed Instances.
+Then, you might recreate instance again.
+- Run the programs with AWS SES on the EC2 instance.

 # 2. Azure Active Directory